joservrmdz/TimeZoneCalculator/Readme.md

 ## Configuration
 The configuration exists on the Ratpack root folder (src/main/java/resources) on a file called **config.json**.
 There are other ways to provision this config in Ratpack but I chose this one.
-I left the the api key there so it can be easily tested but it should be provided by the environment and not hard coded on production.
+I left the the api key there so it can be easily tested but it should be provided by the environment and not hard coded in production.